PublicInMotionGmbH/icon-pack/README.md

 - `android` - Build Android Vector Drawables in `icons/drawables` directory
 - `ios` - Build raster images for iOS
 - `webfont` - Build icon font
+- `meta` - Generate meta file with information about all files
 - `build` - Build everything!

 ## How to add new icons?